Comparing Intercontinental Exchange (ICE) and Its Rivals

-Intercontinental Exchange (NYSE: ICE) is one of 23 publicly-traded companies in the “Security & commodity brokers, dealers, exchanges & services” industry, but how does it compare to its peers?
-We will compare Intercontinental Exchange to similar companies based on the strength of its valuation, institutional ownership, profitability, dividends, earnings, risk and analyst recommendations.
+Intercontinental Exchange (NYSE: ICE) is one of 23 publicly-traded companies in the “Security & commodity brokers, dealers, exchanges & services” industry, but how does it contrast to its competitors?
+We will compare Intercontinental Exchange to similar businesses based on the strength of its profitability, analyst recommendations, valuation, earnings, risk, institutional ownership and dividends.

-This table compares Intercontinental Exchange and its peers top-line revenue, earnings per share (EPS) and valuation.
+This table compares Intercontinental Exchange and its competitors’ net margins, return on equity and return on assets.

 |Intercontinental Exchange